 Le Gavroche, Mayfair

-Michel Roux’s long-established Michelin classic is still many people’s favourite restaurant in London.
-It’s hard to beat the likes of their perfect cheese soufflé, spiced vegetable terrine with madeira jelly and mushroom toast, and superb pear tarte tatin.
+Michel Roux's long-established Michelin classic is still many people's favourite restaurant in London.
+It's hard to beat the likes of their perfect cheese soufflé, seared cauliflower with kohlrabi and miso puree, and superb caramel apple pie.
+All yours as part of an eight-course vegetarian tasting menu for £186.

 Le Gavroche, 43 Upper Brook Street, W1K 7QR